4. Registration and fees

 4.4.2 Program fee refunds/adjustments

-To receive a partial refund of fees (or to adjust outstanding fee assessments if less than the full amount was paid), you must submit withdrawal form online to the Office of the Registrar by the initial withdrawal deadline (the 10th working day of the term).
+To receive a partial refund of fees (or to adjust outstanding fee assessments if less than the full amount was paid), you must submit a withdrawal form online to the Office of the Registrar by the initial withdrawal deadline (the 10th working day of the term).
 The deposit paid is non-refundable therefore, only a partial refund is applicable.

 After this deadline, a refund and/or adjustment for that term will not be provided and you will be responsible for paying the full-term fees.
 Fees paid for subsequent terms will be refunded.
 This applies to all students including if you pay your fees through your OSAP funding, or any other sponsorship (WSIB, band council, company, etc.).
 If there are extenuating circumstances after the refund deadline, refer to section 4.4.3 Withdrawals after the deadline due to extenuating circumstances.